Pritam96/uber-clone/backend/readme.md

 The request body must be a JSON object containing the following fields:

 - `email` (string) - The user's email address.
-Must be a valid email format.
+Must be in a valid email format.
 - `password` (string) - The user's password.
 Must be at least 6 characters long.

 #### Example Request Body